HaakFab/DIS08_2223/README.md

 ### Concepts
 To illustrate different possible concepts on varying levels of complexity, we give you a two concepts in this example:

+#### simple: Tall Trees: What are the 100 tallest trees?
+What gender are they?
+When were they planted?
+Are trees in the south taller than in the noth?
+In the west taller than in the east?
+Using Pandas and simple mathematics, there is lots to discover in the dataset!
+This a good example for an easy task, that still requires some level of care in reading the json data, cleaning and processing the dataset.
+Some simple statistics and plots (e.g., scatterplots) help ilustrating the data.

 #### more comples: Using the BaumCloud dataset, we visualise the most poplar trees for each Bundesland (federated state) as pie charts.
 This allows to judge, what types of trees grow best/traditionally in what parts of Germany, for example to select a tree for your garden or street, if you are a local community planer.
 This task can be implemented using relatively simple python approaches (f.e., exclusively using Pandas).
 However: you need to find a way, to find the Bundesland for the corresponding coordinates of the trees.